Effective communication is at the core of all human interaction.

 Common Questions

-With a degree in communications, you will have the skills and knowledge necessary to pursue a career in many different areas, including education, public relations, social media, news and reporting, writing, and more.
+With a degree in communications, whether an Associate of Arts in Communication or Bachelor of Arts in Communication, you will build the communication skills and knowledge necessary to pursue a career in many different areas, including education, public relations, social media, news and reporting, and writing.

-Even if you know you are interested in pursuing a degree in communication arts, it can sometimes be difficult to know exactly which area of communications interests you most.
-But not to worry, Cumberlands has several options for degree concentration to help tailor your degree to your personal skills and interests.
+Even if you know you are interested in pursuing a communication arts degree, it can sometimes be difficult to know which communications area interests you most.
+But do not worry; Cumberlands has several options for degree concentration to help tailor your degree to your personal skills and interests.

-Looking to double-major or possibly add a minor to your degree in communication arts?
+Looking to double-major or possibly add a minor to your communication arts degree?
 Consider a major that will complement or enhance the knowledge and skills you’ll gain from studying communications.
-Some good examples are computer sciences, English or a different language, psychology, political science, and business administration.
-But you aren’t limited to these options; you’re free to choose any major or minor!
+Some good examples are computer science, English or a different language, psychology, political science, and business administration.
+But you aren’t limited to these options; you can choose any major or minor!

 John Varley